-Recently, He et al [4] published an analysis of infectiousness relative to symptom onset.
+Recently, He et al [21] published an analysis of infectiousness relative to symptom onset which was corrected by Bonhoeffer et al (see [21] for details).
 Among our infectiousness functions, this inferred relationship bears the greatest similarity, over time, to the log-proportional infectiousness function, as visualized in Figs. 1 and 3.
 The proportional and threshold models therefore represent one of many types of sensitivity analysis.
-Results for those models can be found in Figures S3, S4, and S5.
+Results for those models can be found in Figures S3, S4, and S6.

-In all simulations, the value of the proportionality constant implied by the infectiousness functions above was chosen to achieve the targeted value of R_0 for that simulation, and confirmed via simulation as described below.
+In all simulations, the value of the proportionality constant implied by the infectiousness functions above was chosen to achieve the targeted value of $R_0$ for that simulation, and confirmed via simulation as described below.